kimble4/CrossMgr/helptxt/Menu-Windows.md

 You can move the __Bib Enter__ dialog to the most convenient part of the screen.

+Clicking the __'...'__ buton (or pressing F6) reveals 5 'speed dial' bib entry buttons, for when you only need to manually enter a small number of bibs over and over (eg. due to a rider with a bad RFID tag).
+Clicking the button will enter the respective bib immediately.
+Alternatively, you can use the function keys F1-F5.
+To set the bib for a button, enter the number, then right-click on the button, or press its respective function key while holding Ctrl.
+Ctrl-P will populate the buttons with the bibs of the first 5 finishers in the current race.

 ## Windows
 Opens/Closes screens in a separate window.
 This is especially useful if you are using multiple screens and wish to show additional CrossMgr information while entering data in the main screen, or you wish to display the [LapCounter][] on another screen to show the riders.